cross-solution/YawikDocs/source/installation.rst

 ------------

 you need at least a webserver, a mongo database and PHP.
 We're developing using apache with mod_php5 enabled.
-If you don't have a local mongoDB availabe you can try a provider like mongolab.com_ or mongosoup.de_.
+If you don't have a local mongoDB available you can try a provider like mongolab.com_ or mongosoup.de_.

 .. _mongolab.com: https://mongolab.com/welcome/